MicrosoftDocs/powerbi-docs/powerbi-docs/service-edit-sap-variables.md

 # Edit SAP variables in the Power BI service

-When using SAP Business Warehouse or SAP HANA with DirectQuery, report authors can now allow end users to edit SAP variables in the **Power BI Service** for Premium and Shared workspaces.
-Note: that this feature does NOT work for reports in the Shared with me tab of My Workspace.
+When using SAP Business Warehouse or SAP HANA with DirectQuery, report authors can now allow end users to edit SAP variables in the **Power BI Service** for Premium and shared workspaces.
+Note that this feature does NOT work for reports in the Shared with me tab of My Workspace.

 ![Edit variables dialog box](media/service-edit-sap-variables/sap-edit-variables-dialog.png)